sarvalabs/iome-react-widget/README.md

 [![Follow us on Twitter](https://img.shields.io/badge/Twitter-Follow%20Us-blue?style=social&logo=twitter)][connectOnTwitter]
 ## Overview

-IOMe widget facilitates a comprehensive assortment of UI components.
-Alongside, the IOMe library introduces dedicated modules for developers, applications, and users.
-Furthermore, the Utils library presents an array of utility functions, encompassing a wallet library, encoding and cryptography functions, and an array of other practical utilities.
-This holistic approach ensures that IOMe optimally caters to the multifaceted needs of your web application.
+The IOMe widget offers an extensive collection of UI components and specialized modules for developers, applications, and users.
+Additionally, the Utils module provides a wide range of utility functions, including a wallet library, encoding and cryptography tools etc. This comprehensive approach guarantees that IOMe effectively addresses the diverse requirements of your web or mobile application.
-To find information about the IOMe widget and its prerequisites, please visit this [link](https://dev.iome.ai/docs/widget).

-This package is designed to work seamlessly with both ReactJS and NextJS frontend frameworks.
+Moreover, this npm package is specifically crafted to seamlessly integrate with both ReactJS and NextJS frontend frameworks.

 ## Installation
 > npm install @iome/react-widget

+## Pre-requisites
+You need to have `DeveloperID` and `AppSecret` before getting started.
+Please refer to this [link](https://dev.iome.ai/docs/widget) for more details.
 ## Usage
 ```jsx
 // Import